6 mistakes that put you at risk for identity theft

 Letting your old social media accounts go dormant is also a big security risk.
 Click to find out why.

-Tags: apps, Bugs, car, computer, cybercriminals, download, email, encryption, Facebook, features, fraud, gadgets, hackers, identity theft, issues, love, messaging, Messenger, money, mother, online, online game, operating system, passwords, Patches, personal information, perspective, phone, privacy, router, security, shows, social media, social media platforms, spying, steal, tech, update, updates
+Tags: apps, Bugs, car, computer, cybercriminals, download, email, encryption, Facebook, features, fraud, gadgets, hackers, identity theft, issues, love, messaging, Messenger, money, mother, online, online game, operating systems, passwords, Patches, personal information, perspective, phone, privacy, router, security, shows, social media, social media platforms, spying, steal, tech, update, updates